trr5026/BOSS2025_Notes/Weekly Challenges/Lightning/Week5/Week5_Route_Builder.md

 ### Decoding the Payment Request:

 Challenge: This was the most time-intensive part due to the complexity of BOLT 11 invoices.
 Decoding involved parsing Bech32 strings, extracting timestamp and tagged fields (e.g., payment hash, secret, CLTV expiry), and handling signature verification data.
 The sheer volume of fields and bit-level conversions made it a steep learning curve.
 One particular issue I had was converting between 5-bit and 8-bit fields.
 There is a convertbits method within the bech32 library that would just not work.
 The solution I found was to implement a method 'bech32toInt', which converted a bech32 field in 5-bit format to an integer, which was super useful for outputting the cltv_expiry and expiration_time.

 Here is Grok's explanation of that function:

+    def bech32toInt(bits):
+    return sum(val * (32 ** (len(bits) - 1 - i)) for i, val in enumerate(bits))

     The bech32toInt function converts a sequence of 5-bit values (from Bech32 decoding) into a single integer.
 This is critical when decoding fields like cltv_expiry or     expiration_time in a BOLT 11 invoice, where the data is stored as a series of 5-bit groups that need to be interpreted as a base-32 number.